Associate Professor Han Lim

 MBBS, PhD, FRACP, FCSANZ, FHRS

-Consultant and Cardiac Electrophysiologist
+Consultant Cardiologist and Electrophysiologist

 Han obtained his Bachelor of Medicine and Bachelor of Surgery (MBBS) degree from the University of Melbourne and completed his Cardiology training at the Austin Hospital, before undertaking subspecialty training in the area of cardiac electrophysiology and device implantations.

-MBBS (University of Melbourne), PhD, FRACP, FCSANZ, FHRS
+Qualifications: MBBS (University of Melbourne), PhD, FRACP, FCSANZ, FHRS

-Postgraduate Overseas Fellowship: Bordeaux, France
+Postgraduate Advanced Electrophysiology Fellowship: Bordeaux, France

 Han is fluent in several languages other than English: Chinese (Mandarin, verbal and written), Fujian, Cantonese, and Malay/Bahasa Indonesia.